 Deidra Joseph started with the City in August 1998.
 In January of 2013, Deidra was appointed Assistant Finance Director.
 Deidra is a member of the Government Finance Officers' Association (GFOA) and a Certified Public Manager (CPM).
-She holds a Bachelor of Science degree in Accounting from Florida A&M University School of Business and Industry and a Master's of Accountancy from the University of South Florida College of Business Administration.
-Deidra is a member of the Police Athletic League's Board of Directors as well as other community organizations.
+She holds a Bachelor of Science degree in Accounting from Florida A&M University School of Business and Industry and a Master of Accountancy from the University of South Florida College of Business Administration.
+Deidra is a member of the Public Improvement Endowment Board as well as other community organizations.